 The Sliding Sands Trail

-The Haleakala Crater hike offers several paths that can be as short as 0.5 miles to 11 miles roundtrip via a series of connecting trails.
-The Keonehe‘ehe‘e (Sliding Sands) trail is the best starting point.
-Along the first part of the trail, kiosks tell you a lot about the history and geology of the path clearly laid out ahead of you.
+The crater offers routes as short as half a mile and as long as 11+ miles via connecting trails.
+The Keonehe’ehe’e (Sliding Sands) trail is the best starting point.
+Kiosks along the first stretch cover the history and geology of the path laid out below you, and the path really is laid out below you.
+You can see miles of it.

-Between six and nine miles into the Haleakala Crater hike, you’ll come across spur trails that can cut the length of the hike before you join the Halemua’a Trail to the end.
-If you go 8.4 miles on the Sliding Sands Trail, you will enter Haleakala Wilderness.
+Between six and nine miles in, spur trails can shorten the route before you join the Halemau’u Trail for the climb out.
+Push 8.4 miles on the Sliding Sands Trail and you enter the Haleakala Wilderness.

 Pele’s Paint Pot

 Pele’s Paint Pot circles a shallow depression about 200 feet wide.
-Vivid colors of red, orange, yellow, and white derived from oxidized volcanic minerals give the surface the visual appearance of a painter’s palette.
+Vivid reds, oranges, yellows, and whites from oxidized volcanic minerals give the surface the look of a painter’s palette.

 Kawilinau “Bottomless Pit”

-A volcanic pit was once thought to be bottomless (it’s 65 feet).
-The vintage photo shows people standing at the edge, but now a fence surrounds the area.
+A volcanic pit once thought to be bottomless.
+It’s 65 feet.
+The vintage photo shows people standing at the edge, but a fence surrounds the area now.

-When you reach these features, you are halfway through the loop of the Haleakala Crater hike.
+When you reach these features, you’re halfway through the loop.

 The Halemau’u Trail

-But I know the best was yet to come on the approach out of the crater up the strenuous switchbacks of Halemau’u Trail.
-Just over a mile from the bottomless pit, catch the Silversword Loop.
-Patches of greenery start to pop up on the Haleakala Crater hike.
+The best stretch comes on the way out, up the switchbacks of the Halemau’u Trail.
+Just over a mile from the bottomless pit, catch the Silversword Loop, where patches of green start to break up the cinder.

 The Final Ascent

-You get a lot more greenery in this section of the Haleakala Crater hike, albeit not the lush forests and waterfalls I initially expected on a trip to Hawaii.
-The trek up this incline is hardened by the distance you’ve done and the thinning air.
+You get more greenery in this section, though not the lush forests and waterfalls the Hawaii brochures promised.
+(Those live on the park’s Kipahulu coast, a separate district.)
+The climb is hardened by the miles already behind you and the thinning air.

 Getting to Haleakala National Park on Maui